Edwardndiyo/PyResponse/README.md

-# PyResponse 🚀
+# PyResponse-paradox 🚀
 A lightweight and structured response builder for Flask and FastAPI applications.

 ## 📌 Overview
-PyResponse provides a consistent and structured way to return API responses in Flask and FastAPI applications.
+PyResponse-paradox provides a consistent and structured way to return API responses in Flask and FastAPI applications.
 It helps standardize response formats while supporting custom messages, error codes, and flexible status handling.

 ## 📖 Features